dib-lab/dammit/doc/tutorial.md

 ## Databases

-If you're just starting, you probably haven\'t downloaded the databases yet.
+If you're just starting, you probably haven't downloaded the databases yet.
 Here we'll install the main databases, as well as the `eukaryota` BUSCO database for our yeast dataset.
 This could take a while, so consider walking away and getting yourself a cup of